assignUser/octolog/README.md

 Please note that the octolog project is released with a [Contributor Code of Conduct](https://assignuser.github.io/octolog/CODE_OF_CONDUCT.html).
-By contributing to this project, you agree to abide by its terms. \[Copied to clipboard\]
+By contributing to this project, you agree to abide by its terms.